More than 15,000 Australians get home care tips from our monthly newsletter

 Wendy Vaughan is one of those professionals.
 She started as a Care Manager at The CareSide in 2024, but her career in caring spans nearly three decades.
 As a nurse, Wendy has provided her services in numerous fields including aged care, paediatrics, mental health, community nursing, palliative care and more.
 Read on to learn more about Wendy and her experience as a Care Manager at The CareSide.

-Meet our team: Wendy Vaughan
+Meet our team: Wendy Vaughan, care manager

 Share a bit about yourself.
 What’s your story, and what brought you to home care?